 I’m an internet linguist: I analyze the language of the internet, for the people of the internet.

 I’m the co-creator of Lingthusiasm, a podcast that’s enthusiastic about linguistics.
-Buzzfeed describes the show as “joyously nerdy” and others have said it’s “like I’m listening in on a conversation between two of my most interesting friends” — I’d suggest starting with our episode on When nothing means something.
+Buzzfeed describes the show as “joyously nerdy” and the New York Times said it’s “a fascinating listen that will change the way you see everyday communications.” — I’d suggest starting with our episode on When nothing means something.

 - How Can You Appreciate 23rd-Century English?
 Look Back 200 Years (New York Times Op-Eds From the Future)